 There’s a huge opportunity for travel time savings in most companies’ distribution operations.
 Money is being left on the table, but it is well within reach.
 Lucas has introduced an innovative approach to attack the travel challenge while also minimizing time at the pick face, all while working in concert with a WMS or ERP.

 Reduce Travel with AI-Based Optimization

 Our two-pronged approach is incorporated in our new AI-based travel optimization module.
 Lucas travel optimization increases pick density through intelligent assignment creation/batching, and defines a better path to travel than the default, location sequence order that most WMS use.

 While this may sound simple (and it is for users), the sheer number of factors involved in each decision means the tool must use complex mathematical modeling and algorithms that have been vetted by operations experts.

 For example, batching orders together intelligently means more than just putting together orders that fall within the same zones.
 For an operation to run efficiently, the batching algorithm must also take into account factors like cart capacity, user permissions, and order priority or shipping deadlines.

 Similarly, the ideal travel path calculation is not a simple measure of distance, but must also factor in variables like the cost (in time) of turning around a cart or jack, directional aisle restrictions, and zone sequencing.
 Furthermore, this travel path must be used to calculate the optimized batch in the first place.

-To start a conversation about how DWO might help you minimize labor costs and to see a personalized demo, reach out to us using the form below.
+To start a conversation about how our new travel optimization tool might help you minimize labor costs and to see a personalized demo, send us a message or view our demo on-demand.